skypilot-org/skypilot/llm/vicuna-2/README.md

   },
   ```

-  * **Optional**: To make the model know about its identity, you can change the hardcoded questions [hardcoded_questiosn.py](./scripts/hardcoded_questions.py)
+  * **Optional**: To make the model know about its identity, you can change the hardcoded questions [hardcoded_questions.py](./scripts/hardcoded_questions.py)

-### Kick Start the Training on Any Cloud
+### Kick start the training on any cloud

-1. Start the training with a single command
+1. Start training with a single command

   ```bash
   sky launch --down -c vicuna-2 train.yaml \